mxagar/customer_churn_production/README.md

 ... and all the magic happens, as explained in the previous section.

-Note that EDA and model evaluation are optional and can be controlled with the argument `--produce_images` in `main.py`; by default, they are active, if we'd like to switch them off:
+Note that the EDA and the model evaluation are optional and can be controlled with the argument `--produce_images` in `main.py`; by default, they are active, if we'd like to switch them off, we need to run:

 ```bash
 python main.py --produce_images 0
 ```

-Switching off EDA and evaluation is important for the Docker container: saving matplotlib figures is not that trivial in a container and requires a more sophisticated setup than the one explained in [Docker Image](#Docker-Image).
+Switching off EDA and evaluation is important for the Docker container: saving matplotlib figures in a container requires a more sophisticated setup than the one explained in [Docker Image](#Docker-Image).

 Optionally, you can install the package on your environment: